-California Work Opportunity and Responsibility to Kids (CalWORKs) helps families with children and pregnant women in the last 6 months of pregnancy to meet basic needs.
+California Work Opportunity and Responsibility to Kids (CalWORKs) helps families with children and pregnant individuals to meet basic needs.

 CalWORKs provides time limited cash assistance, childcare and health care coverage.
 This program also helps you find and keep a job, pay for education, and provides other services that will support your family, even after leaving the program.